Effective Edge Centrality via Neighborhood-based Optimization: Conclusion

 \section{Conclusion}

-In this paper, we propose a new centrality metric \algo for ranking edges in networks. \algo is built on our carefully-crafted edge-wise random walk with restart model, by virtue of which, \algo can overcome the limitations of existing edge centrality measures in terms of both ranking effectiveness and computation efficiency, which is validated by our experiments on real-world datasets in various graph analytics tasks.
+In this paper, we propose a new centrality metric \algo for ranking edges in networks. \algo is built on our carefully crafted neighborhood-based optimization objective function, which seeks to capture the local out-degree information and ensure adjacent edges consistent in edge ranking.
+We conduct thorough theoretical analyses to interpret \algo so as to facilitate an intuitive and deeper understanding of \algo.
+Additionally, three linear-time algorithms with rigorous theoretical assurance are devised for the approximation of \algo. \algo overcomes the limitations of existing edge centrality measures in terms of both ranking effectiveness and computation efficiency. which is validated by our experiments on real-world datasets in various graph analytics tasks.